gcharang/komodo-wiki/Standard-Security-Setup-for-Nodes.md

 > sudo vi /etc/ssh/sshd_config

-- Find the following: _PermitRootLogin_ and set this to YES.
+- Find the following: _PermitRootLogin_ and set this to `no`.
+(Make sure you have a non-root user with sudo privileges created already before doing this step and you can login using that user account.
+Otherwise, you will be locked out of your server.)
 So it will look like this:

-> PermitRootLogin yes
+> PermitRootLogin no

 - Now find the following: _PasswordAuthentication_ and set this to NO. So it will look like this: